patrickbucher/learning-rust/diary.md

 # Day 21 (2024-04-14)

 I continued reading chapter 15 while taking notes and writing some example code.
 I also worked through exercise 17.
+Later, I worked through the sections on `Deref` and `Drop`, for which I implemented a couple of examples.

 # Day 20 (2024-04-13)